 Ever wonder where bloggers get those ads that run down the sidebar of their blog posts?
 Find a merchant that fits your niche and they’ll provide you with those sidebar ads.
 You can also create a custom referral link for the specific products they sell.

 There are fantastic merchants like Stella & Dot, Gymboree, and Wayfair looking for promoters.
 You choose a product to promote, write a review, create pins, and get sharing to Pinterest and on your blog.

 Join for free here.
-Just make sure you are pinning other content as well and not JUST affiliate links.
+Just make sure you are pinning your own content as well and not JUST affiliate links.
 This looks spammy and could get your Pinterest account suspended.
 You also need to disclose when you share an affiliate link.

 –How I Use SendOwl to Make Consistent Affiliate Sales

 Design Pins with Canva

 Canva is a great way to create your own pins.
 It’s free to sign up and they have great images and templates to get you started.
 It’s fast and very easy to use.

 You may have found this blog post on Pinterest from a pin I created using Canva.
 You can use their templates or create a pin from scratch, adjusting colors and sizes to make things really eye-catching and effective.
 Sign up for Canva here.

 Need styled stock photos to create your new pins?
 Check out my latest freebie below: